evisar/wesent/README.md

 ESENT is not hardwired, there is IRepository<T> interface, which could be plugged-in (not yet written the config attribute) and persist data in File, Mongo, Azure, etc.

+It has currently support for authentication with Username Credentials only.